AbdAlrahmanElsayed77/downloadApp/README.md

-Asteroid Radar is an app to view the asteroids detected by NASA that pass near Earth, you can view all the detected asteroids given a period of time with data such as the size, velocity, distance to earth and if they are potentially hazardous.
-In this project, you will apply the skills such as fetching data from the internet, saving data to a database, and display the data in a clear, compelling UI.

-The resulting output of the project will be two screens: a Main screen with a list of all the detected asteroids and a Details screen that is going to display the data of that asteroid once it´s selected in the Main screen list.
-The main screen will also show the NASA image of the day to make the app more striking.
+In this project students will create an app to download a file from the Internet by clicking on a custom-built button where:

+width of the button gets animated from left to right text gets changed based on different states of the button circle gets be animated from 0 to 360 degrees
+A notification will be sent once the download is complete.
+When a user clicks on the notification, the user lands on detail activity and the notification gets dismissed.
+In detail activity, the status of the download will be displayed and animated via MotionLayout upon opening the activity.